 Naming Beneficiary of Estate

 It is not always easy to determine the location of a person's domicile.
 Domicile is the primary place where a person lives and intends to be their home.
 A person can have many residences but only one domicile.
 New York Estates, Powers and Trusts Law Section 103(15) provides a definition for Domicile.
-When helping a client to develop an estate plan, a Brooklyn Estate lawyer, like those throughout New York, will seek to determine a person's domicile.
+When helping a client to develop an estate plan, an estate lawyer will seek to determine a person's domicile.
 Factors that show a person's domicile include income tax returns, a driver's license, and other documents like asset ownership records.

 Problems arise when a person dies intestate and the laws of his domicile must be looked to for the rules which select the persons entitled to inherit the estate.
 Where the intestate estate beneficiaries cannot easily be figured out, a Kinship Hearing may be needed.
 Hearings on kinship are held in the New York Surrogate's Courts.
 In New York City, there is a Queens Surrogate's Court, a Brooklyn Surrogate's Court, a Manhattan Surrogate's Court and a Staten Island Surrogate's Court.
 These hearings involve the presentation of evidence such as marriage records, death certificates and birth records.
 It may be difficult to obtain copies of these papers especially where the records are many decades old and were on file in other states or countries throughout the world.

 When a person creates a last will or trust, he or she has the opportunity to designate the persons who will be the beneficiaries and contingent beneficiaries of assets.
 Thus, designating beneficiary of estate allows a person to fulfill their wishes and desires regarding the disposition of their assets and estate.
 A New York City lawyer may provide helpful advice during this process.